5 Christmas Movie Lessons for Teens

 • TangoTab: this app gives a meal to a person in need every time you eat out!

 Finally, you want to make sure that whenever you offer help, you are offering something that is needed.
-I love this article which talks about disaster relief creates its own disaster.
-It lists several examples of help with was well-intended but necessary from sending winter coats to Honduras in the Summer to tens of thousands of teddy bears sent to the children of Sandy Hook.
+I love this article which talks about how disaster relief creates its own disaster.
+It lists several examples of help with was well-intended but unnecessary from sending winter coats to Honduras in the Summer to tens of thousands of teddy bears sent to the children of Sandy Hook.

-Check with organizations to see what is actually useful.
-Give to locations that provide lists of items or a registry of sorts.
-Don’t assume that your junk is needed just because they have lost everything.
+• Give to locations that provide lists of items or a registry of sorts.

-I would encourage you to put yourself in the shoes of the person affected by disaster.
+Put yourself in the shoes of the person affected by disaster.
 What would you want?
 What would you need?
 What would you find overwhelming?

-In times of trial, we want to help.
-We want to give, donate, and send everything we can.
-The problem is that we should first check our motivation.
-Are you giving to truly help those affected or are you giving to feel like you made a difference?
+Are you giving to truly help those affected?
+Or are you giving to feel like you made a difference?
 Sometimes the best thing to do is to donate money to an organization that can provide supplies that are needed.
-Or maybe people need thinks like water or diapers.
-It doesn’t have to be fancy or Instagram worthy to make a difference!
+Or maybe people need things like water or diapers.
+It doesn’t have to be fancy or Instagram-worthy to make a difference!

 Back to Baby Basics